The U of T National Biology Competition

 in 2024 under the leadership of Professor Ritu Sarpal.

 In 1994, three Toronto-area high school science teachers approached the Faculty of Arts and Science requesting that U of T host a biology competition for high school students.
 High school science competitions existed for chemistry, physics, and math (all hosted by the University of Waterloo), but none for biology.
-Biology professor Corey Goldman accepted the challenge to create the biology completion, and he was its director for 25 years until his retirement from U of T after the 2019 competition.
+Biology professor Corey Goldman accepted the challenge to create the biology competition, and he was its director for 25 years until his retirement from U of T after the 2019 competition.

 The competition was created to provide high school students with an opportunity to test their knowledge and understanding of biology, and high school teachers with a vehicle to help them promote biology and share their excitement and interest in biology with their students.
 It was hoped that the competition would enhance the recruitment of outstanding biology students to the University of Toronto, and increase the awareness among high school students and teachers of the excellence in and commitment to biological education at U of T. Beginning in 2003, the competition served as the qualifying exam for the Canadian Biology Olympiad Training Camp, with the top olympiad participants advancing to the International Biology Olympiad.